green-party-dublin-central/nh-web/site/content/post/matts.md

   Pre-Application Consultation on the 28th October (essentially a number of points it would like the applicant to address in any formal application).
-It is now for the applicant to make a full planning application to An Bord Pleanála at which members of the public can make an observation.
+It is now for the applicant to make a full planning application to An Bord Pleanála at which point members of the public can make an observation.
 image: img/mattsofcabra-crop.jpg
 attachments:
   - filename: img/pre-application-consultation-opinion-matts.pdf